ateret/reimport_addons/README.md

 # reimport_addons
- A simple script to simplfiy reimporting WIP addons into blender
+ A simple script to simplfiy reimporting WIP blender addons into blender